 Grain-free, gluten-free refined sugar-free pancakes made with almond flour.
 This easy and delicious paleo pancake recipe is sure to please the whole family!

-There are some things a wood chucking, metal wielding, mechanically inclined hunter man won’t understand.
+There are some things my wood chucking, metal wielding, mechanically inclined hunter man of a companion doesn’t understand…

 Almond flour pancakes are my JAM!
-They’re packed with protein, are as clean as a whistle, and make you feel oh-so pleasantly full – the kind of full that jazzes you up to go on a 60-mile bike ride, not the kind of full that makes you want to take a siesta.
+They’re packed with protein, are as clean as a whistle, and make you feel oh-so pleasantly full – the kind of full that jazzes you up to go on a 60-mile bike ride, not the kind of full that makes you want to take a siesta at 10:30am.

 Notes about this recipe: